Touring in northern Limburg between mills, nature reserves and national borders

 The Miller is the soul of the mill

 The Grensmolenroute also introduces you to millers, oh so important to the future of mills.
 The miller also used to be the soul of the mill.
 For example, the history of the Keijersmolen in Molenbeersel is closely linked to the Keijers family.
 Joannes Keijers built this stone windmill, a mountain or bell mill, in 1869 as Molenbeersel's second mill just across the border near Stramproy.
 In 2015, Joannes Keijers' great-grandson, Theo Keijers, was celebrated as a platinum miller for 70 years at the mill.
 Theo Keijers owned the mill since 1962 and implemented numerous technical improvements and innovations during his active miller life.
 He passed away in July 2018 at the age of 86.
 This close family connection makes the Keijers mill unique in Belgium: the mill always remained the property of one family.

-A few kilometers away in Stramproy, the Netherlands, two miller families, the Van de Winkel (Molen Sint-Jan mill) and Nijs (De Nijverheid) left their mark on their mills in a similar way.
+A few kilometers away in Stramproy, Holland, two miller families, the Van de Winkel (Molen Sint-Jan mill) and Nijs (De Nijverheid) made their mark on their mills in a similar way.
 At mill Sint-Jan, the mill's last professional miller, Lei van de Winkel, is honored with a bronze statue.
 He opposed the powerful brewing family Maes, owners of the mill, when they wanted to sell the mill to the emerging Boerenbond with the intention of demolishing it.
 Miller Lei van de Winkel went on strike and eventually won over the brewing family.
 As a result, the lovely village of Stramproy can now still be proud of the oldest authentic wooden standerd mill whose history dates back to the 16th century.